At Compassion Centered Counseling, We specialize in providing treatment for depression.

 Can depression get better without treatment?

 Sometimes people experience difficult times or loss that can create feelings of sadness that are temporary.
 In those cases, relying on a good support system and implementing good self-care, may help the sad feelings to improve on their own.
-However, if your symptoms include the following, I encourage you to seek help from a qualified mental health professional.
+However, if your symptoms include the following, we encourage you to seek help from a qualified mental health professional.